 More on Eligibility

 SSI benefits often apply to disabled or elderly individuals who have never worked or have not worked in some time.
 For that reason, a significant number of SSI recipients are children.
-If you are unsure about the eligibility of you or your child, contact Bogin, Munns & Munns today.
+If you are unsure about the eligibility of you or your child, Bogin, Munns & Munns can help.
 We can help you after you or your child has been denied benefits.

-If you’re frustrated, confused, or discouraged, contact Bogin, Munns & Munns in Clermont.
+If you’re frustrated, confused, or discouraged about a denial of Social Security Disability benefits, contact Bogin, Munns & Munns in Clermont.
 One of our Social Security Disability attorneys can evaluate your case and help you appeal a denial.
 We’re available 24/7.

 Receiving a denial of Social Security Disability benefits doesn’t have to be the end of the road for you.
 We can guide you through the decision review process and fight for the benefits you deserve.
 Call us today to get started.